Job Search Masterclass Job Search Strategy and Planning

 Be the Leader of Your Job Search

 Switching from the "Broadcast Method" to a "Clear Mission Brief" is the only way to stop the "Pity Loop" and take back control of your career image.
-By naming the companies and roles you want, you take the hard work off your loved ones and replace awkward check-ins with valuable inside information.
+Name the companies and roles you want, and you take the hard work off your loved ones, replacing awkward check-ins with valuable inside information.
 Your network wants you to succeed; they just need a clear map to follow.
 Stop waiting for random calls.
 Decide your goal, tell your team, and lead your job search like a top performer ready for the next big thing.

 Set Your Mission